TickTeam/guide-tt/what_is_calendar_view_used_for.md

 ###What is Calendar View?
+Tap “Calendar” in the List view.
 Calendar View allows you view your tasks with due date in a calendar, which is more intuitive and clear to manage your tasks.

-Tap “Calendar” in the List view, and Calendar View is divided into two parts: calendar & tasks.